buddh4/lyvely/packages/applications/docs/docs/dev/framework/acl.md

 Endpoints with stricter ACL requirements must be equipped with the corresponding decorators.

+### `@GlobalController`

+This decorator should be used for non profile related controllers and adds support for global permission check using the `@Permissions` decorator.

+### `@ProfileController`

+This decorator should be used for all profile related controllers.
+Using this decorator will ensure that the request is a valid profile request and adds support for various profile access checks and adds a `ProfileContext` to the controller request.
+You can use the following request types for your controller, depending on the defined access rules of your endpoint:

+- `ProfileRequest`: A profile request with an optional `user` and `ProfileContext` in case of visitor access.
+- `ProtectedProfileRequest`: A profile request with a `user` and `ProtectedProfileRequest` (no visitor access).
+- `ProfileMembershipRequest`: A profile request of a valid member `user` and `ProfileMembershipRequest`.

+### `@ContentTypeController`

+This decorator should be used for all profile content related controllers.
+Using this decorator will ensure that the request is a valid profile content request and adds support for various content related access checks as content type and content.
+You can use the following request types for your controller, depending on the defined access rules of your endpoint:

+- `ProfileContentRequest`: A profile request with an optional `user` and `ProfileContext` in case of visitor access.
+- `ProtectedProfileRequest`: A profile request with a `user` and `ProtectedProfileRequest` (no visitor access).
+- `MemberProfileContentRequest`: A profile request of a valid member `user` and `MembershipProfileContentContext`.

 ### `@Public` Endpoints

 Public endpoints are endpoints that never require any kind of authentication, even if the visitor mode is disabled